Hear isolated vocals of Eric B & Rakim on ‘Let The Rhythm Hit ‘Em’

 If you are looking for the foundational stones of hip hop as we know it today then look no further than Eric B and Rakim, two of the rap genre’s undoubted legends.
 One song which helped to launch the duo into the atmosphere of a generation of rappers was ‘Let The Rhythm Hit ‘Em’.

-The titular song from the duo’s third album, released in 1990, the track has gone on to typify the duo’s output.
+The titular song from the duo’s third album, the track has gone on to typify the duo’s output.
 While the track is a flurry of complex beats and bars, when we strip away the music, we get a more potent sense of Eric B and Rakim’s lyricism.
 Below, we are listening to the isolated vocals of Eric B & Rakim on ‘Let The Rhythm Hit ‘Em’.

 The somewhat dangerous single, the titular track and album opener, is a reminder of what made them true greats.
 Rakim spits five verses that are capable of melting your face off like Indiana Jones and the song is also notable for being one of only a handful of times that Rakim ever dropped the F-bomb.